 Instructions

-- Take your pork butt (kasim) and slice it into uniform pieces, approximately 1-inch wide and ¼-inch thick (isang pulgada ang lapad at ¼ pulgada ang kapal).
-If unsure, ask your butcher for “pang-BBQ na hiwa.”
-Rinse the meat slices and pat them completely dry with paper towels to ensure the marinade isn’t diluted.
+- Slice your pork butt into uniform pieces, about 1-inch wide and ¼-inch thick (pang-BBQ na hiwa).
+You can ask your butcher to do this for you.
+Rinse the meat and pat dry with paper towels.

-- Remove the meat from the marinade and thread 2-3 slices onto each pre-soaked skewer (ituhog ang karne), leaving small gaps between pieces for even cooking.
-Discard the used marinade for food safety.
+- Take the meat from the marinade and thread 2-3 slices onto each soaked skewer, leaving small gaps between pieces.
+Throw away the used marinade.

-- Place the skewers on the hot grill.
-Let them cook for 2-3 minutes on each side before applying any basting sauce.
-This initial sear helps seal in the juices (paselyuhan muna ang karne).
-Once the meat begins to change color, start brushing with your basting sauce (pahiran ng sarsa).
+- Place skewers on the hot grill.
+Cook for 2-3 minutes on each side before applying any basting sauce.
+Once the meat starts changing color, brush on your basting sauce.

-- For the spiced vinegar dip (sawsawan), combine vinegar, minced garlic, chopped onions, chopped Thai chilies, ground pepper, and salt in a small bowl.
-This can be prepared while the meat is grilling.
+- For the dipping sauce, mix vinegar, minced garlic, chopped onions, chopped Thai chilies, pepper, and salt in a small bowl.

 Tips from Lola's Kitchen